-The Department’s primary objective for the Accounting program is to expose students to the many facets of accounting.
-It provides accounting and business knowledge about practical and conceptual accounting, and the use of accounting information for effective managerial decision-making.
+Accounting is at the heart of every company and essentially functions as the “measuring stick” for all business transactions.
+The Department’s primary objective for the accounting program is to expose students to the many facets of accounting.
+It provides accounting and business knowledge about practical and conceptual accounting and the use of accounting information for effective managerial decision-making.
 The program prepares students for careers in private, public, and non-profit organizations.
-It also provides a solid undergraduate foundation for students interested in graduate programs in Accounting or other fields of study.
+It also provides a solid undergraduate foundation for students interested in graduate programs in accounting or other fields of study.
 The Department of Accounting reviews its curriculum on a regular basis to meet dynamic changes occurring in the accounting profession and business— both local and international.

-- Present different costing methods applied in manufacturing and service industries; and
+- Present different costing methods applied in manufacturing and service industries

 - Design, use, and maintain accounting information systems to substantiate decisions